Ariana Grande: Philanthropy and activism

-In June 2021, Grande, along with a dozen other celebrities signed an open letter to Congress to pass the Equality Act highlighting the Act would protect "marginalized communities".
+In June 2021, Grande and other celebrities signed an open letter to Congress requesting passage of the Equality Act, highlighting that the Act would protect "marginalized communities".
 In the same month, Grande partnered with the online portal BetterHelp, and gave away $2 million worth of therapy to fans.
-On International Transgender Day of Visibility, she launched a fund for transgender youth, pledging to match every donation up until $1.5 million.
+On International Transgender Day of Visibility in 2022, she launched the Protect & Defend Trans Youth Fund to benefit transgender youth, pledging to match every donation up until $1.5 million.
 In May 2022, Grande was among 160 artists and influencers, who signed a 'Bans Off Our Bodies' full-page advertisement in The New York Times, in support of abortion rights in the US.
-In June, Grande endorsed Karen Bass for 2022 Los Angeles mayoral election.
+Grande was also one of 175 entertainers to sign an open letter to oppose books bans in US schools in 2023.
+In June 2022, Grande endorsed Karen Bass for 2022 Los Angeles mayoral election.

+In 2023, Grande signed an open letter from Artists4Ceasefire to president Joe Biden during the Gaza war.
+In May 2024, after Israel launched an airstrike on Rafah, Grande shared a fundraiser aimed at providing humanitarian aid for Palestinians in Gaza.
+Following Biden's withdrawal from the 2024 US presidential election, Grande showed support for vice president Kamala Harris's campaign.
+In January 2025, she reposted messaging from the nonprofit organization Advocates for Trans Equality, via her social media, in response to US President Donald Trump's order to withdraw federal recognition for transgender people.
+The following month, Grande advocated for therapy for young entertainers in both the acting and music fields, saying that weekly appointments should be built into their contracts.
+That June, she endorsed Alexandria Ocasio-Cortez's recommendation to impeach Trump for a "disastrous decision to bomb Iran without authorization".